 By Heart for May

-For the next By Heart gathering, May 29, we’ll learn John O’Donohue’s For One Who Is Exhausted, A Blessing.
+For the next By Heart gathering, May 29, we’ll learn a blessing from John O’Donohue’s For One Who Is Exhausted.
 And because at times like these we need a little more Irish in our lives, join our June book club when we read O’Donohue’s To Bless the Space Between Us: A Book of Blessings, a collection which promises to guide us as we “transition from a known, familiar world into a new, unmapped territory.”

 When the rhythm of the heart becomes hectic,